tatsuyakari1203/react-vite-shadcn-ui/docs/development.md

 - Use Zod for input validation
 - Implement rate limiting and security measures
 - Write comprehensive error messages
+- Document all endpoints with OpenAPI/Swagger annotations
+- Maintain API versioning and backward compatibility
+- Use consistent response formats across all endpoints

 ### Database Best Practices
 - Use prepared statements for all queries